MicrosoftDocs/windows-itpro-docs/windows/application-management/msix-app-packaging-tool.md

 - Windows 10, version 1809 (or later)
 - Participation in the Windows Insider Program (if you're using an Insider build)
-- A valid Microsoft account (MSA) alias to access the app from the Microsoft Store
+- A valid Microsoft work or school account to access the app from the Microsoft Store
 - Admin privileges on your PC account

 ### Get the app from the Microsoft Store

-1. Use the MSA login associated with your Windows Insider Program credentials in the [Microsoft Store](https://www.microsoft.com/store/r/9N5LW3JBCXKF).
+1. Use the work of school account login associated with your Windows Insider Program credentials in the [Microsoft Store](https://www.microsoft.com/store/r/9N5LW3JBCXKF).
 2. Open the product description page.
 3. Click the install icon to begin installation.